Thebuilderekes/blog/notes.md

 ## Steps to making the files and everything play nicely

-Make sure you get the paths right ../ or ../../
+- Make sure you get the paths right ../ or ../../
-Don't forget to end each statement with ;
+- Don't forget to end each statement with ;
+- make sure the links are used with the php tags when linking the files

 In `constants.php`